-Emma Hale [Smith].
-It is doubtful Brigham Young or Heber Kimball approached Emma Smith about remarriage in 1844, while she was pregnant with Joseph's last child, David.
-27 By 1845 it had become clear that Brigham viewed Joseph's estate as an asset of the Church, while Emma viewed Joseph's estate as a resource to redeem Joseph's debts and care for Joseph's family.
-There was also the matter of Emma's severe disapproval that men were consummating their plural marriages.
+Emma Hale [Smith] - It is doubtful Brigham Young or Heber Kimball approached Emma Smith about marriage in 1844, while she was pregnant with Joseph's last child, David.
+By 1845 it had become clear that Brigham viewed Joseph's estate as an asset of the Church, while Emma viewed Joseph's estate as a resource to redeem Joseph's debts and care for Joseph's family.
+There was also the matter of Emma's severe disapproval that the apostles were consummating their plural marriages.
 Between the property concerns and the plural marriage concerns, Emma would refuse to follow Brigham Young west.
 Though not documented, it seems her rationale for refusing to be sealed to Joseph in the temple may have been a refusal to allow a Church leader to serve as Joseph's proxy.

-Elvira Cowles [Holmes].
-Brigham or Heber may have approached Elvira about becoming a plural wife.
+Elvira Cowles [Holmes] - It seems likely Brigham or Heber approached Elvira about becoming a plural wife.
 However Joseph Smith had specifically asked Jonathan Holmes to care for Elvira.
-28 Elvira lived out her days with Jonathan Holmes in relative obscurity.
-Jonathan was the only Nauvoo husband of one of Joseph's widows to serve in the Mormon Battalion.
-29 Elvira drove the family wagon and team west from Winter Quarters to Salt Lake City in 1847, and Elvira's daughters all married a handcart pioneer.
-Elvira is therefore the only one of Joseph's plural wives to link all the iconic Mormon trail experiences in a single family.
+23 Thus it appears that Elvira declined to be sealed to a high Church leader.
+She lived out her days with Jonathan Holmes in relative obscurity.
+This leads to Jonathan being the only husband of one of Joseph's widows to serve in the Mormon Battalion.
+24 Elvira drove the family wagon and team west from Winter Quarters to Salt Lake City in 1847, and Elvira's daughters all married a handcart pioneer.
+Thus Elvira is the only one of Joseph's plural wives to link all the iconic Mormon trail experiences in a single family.

-Helen Mar Kimball.
-Helen was 14 when she covenanted with Joseph.
-She had resented the way this "marriage" interfered with her ability to socialize.
+Helen Mar Kimball - Helen was 14 when she married Joseph, and had resented the way this "marriage" interfered with her ability to socialize.
 It appears possible that Heber felt he could watch over Helen as her father, rather than requiring that she marry a high Church leader.
-Helen was allowed to marry Horace Whitney, young son of Bishop Newel K. Whitney.
-Alternately, it may have been felt that Horace needed a wife who was strong in the faith, given his former sympathy with those teaching spiritual wifery in 1842.
+Helen was allowed to marry someone her own age, Horace Whitney, son of high Church leader Newel K. Whitney.

+Alternately, it may have been felt that Horace needed a wife that was strong in the faith, given his former sympathy with those teaching spiritual wifery in 1842.

-Sarah Ann Whitney.
-Sarah Ann had been married to Joseph Kingsbury, and Kingsbury had recorded in his journal that he had "agread to Stand by Sarah Ann Whitney as Supposed to be her husband & had a pretended marriage..."
-30 Kingsbury was Sarah Ann's brother-in-law, and this pretended marriage may not have been consummated.
-Sarah apparently declined to remain with her widower brother-in-law.
+Sarah Ann Whitney - Sarah Ann had been married to Joseph Kingsbury, and Kingsbury had recorded in his journal that he had "agread to Stand by Sarah Ann Whitney as Supposed to be her husband & had a pretended marriage..."
+25 Kingsbury was Sarah Ann's brother-in-law, and it is possible this pretended marriage was never consummated.
+Sarah could have remained the wife of Kingsbury had she so chosen, making the argument that her father as a high Church leader could ensure her future in the Church.
+However Sarah apparently determined it would be better to actually be married to a high Church leader in the person of Heber C. Kimball.

-Nancy Winchester.
-Nancy was only 15 when Joseph died and may have been as young as 13 when she covenanted with Joseph, if the covenant occurred at the time her brother was excommunicated.
+Nancy Winchester - Nancy was only 15 when Joseph died and may have been as young as 13 when she covenanted with Joseph.
 Heber C. Kimball married Nancy and cared for her, but never consummated the marriage.
-31
+26